zerodevapp/zerodev-docs/docs/use-wallets/update-wallets/update-wallet-implementation.md

 # Update Wallet Implementation

-As described in the [technical overview](/technical-overview), ZeroDev wallets are based off [Safe](https://safe.global/).
+ZeroDev wallets are built on top of [Safe](https://safe.global/).
 Specifically, ZeroDev wallets are [Safe proxies](https://github.com/safe-global/safe-contracts/blob/e59cf7a0db91c8291c34d72bddc665ee6b10d4bc/contracts/proxies/SafeProxy.sol) which are upgradable by their owners (your users).

 The benefits of making ZeroDev wallets upgradable are two-fold: